 NVIDIA’s DLSS (or Deep Learning Super Sampling) technology is available in Warzone.
 If you have an NVIDIA RTX graphics card, you can enable DLSS from the game’s settings which can give you a significant performance boost.

-What DLSS does is lower your game’s resolution, increasing performance, but gives the appearance of a high resolution.
+What DLSS does is lower your game’s resolution, increasing performance, but giving the appearance of a high resolution.
 NVIDIA says you can see an FPS boost of up to 70% while playing Warzone at 4K.

 To enable NVIDIA DLSS in Warzone: